trimstray/nginx-admins-handbook/README.md

   try_files $uri $uri/ /test/index.html;
   ```

-  > If you want to review all directives see [alphabetical index of directives](https://nginx.org/en/docs/dirindex.html).

 Directives are organised into groups known as **blocks** or **contexts**.
 Generally, context is a block directive that can have other directives inside braces.
 It appears to be organised in a tree-like structure, defined by sets of brackets - `{` and `}`.

 As a general rule, if a directive is valid in multiple nested scopes, a declaration in a broader context will be passed on to any child contexts as default values.
+The children contexts can override these values at will.

   > Directives placed in the configuration file outside of any contexts are considered to be in the global/main context.

+Directives can only be used in the contexts that they were designed for.
+Nginx will error out on reading a configuration file with directives that are declared in the wrong context.

+  > If you want to review all directives see [alphabetical index of directives](https://nginx.org/en/docs/dirindex.html).

 Contexts can be layered within one another (a level of inheritance).
 Their structure looks like this: